~ The Ebenezer Foundry of

 Elliott's living relations had an undoubted "cause of action" against the sculptor on the score of the legs.
 These legs were of the species termed "bandy," and did not strike you as being fellows.
 One leg looked like a fragment of a cast iron pillar and the other like an elongated vegetable marrow.
 To walk through life on legs of such remarkable formation would be a sheer impossibility.

-Statue fared better.
 Its coat was a sumptuous one of elaborate cut.
-There were
+There were buttons

 Probably there was not stone enough left to give the Statue a hat or a neckerchief.
 At any rate it wore neither.
 Its throat was exposed to the heat of summer and the cold of winter; and its head was covered only with an elegant representation of a newly-reaped corn-field, which may have been meant for hair.